madalinungureanu/wpwh-contact-form-7/readme.txt

 * Submit Contact Form 7 forms to webhooks
 * Send all forms by default to webhooks
 * Deactivate sending the contact form email for one, multiple or all forms
+* Support for special HTML tags [https://contactform7.com/special-mail-tags/](https://contactform7.com/special-mail-tags/)
 * Trigger webhook only for logged in or non logged in users
 * Test Webhooks right out of the box
+* Payload customization - Alows you to minimize the data that is send over to the opposite webhook

 = For devs =